run-llama/LlamaIndexTS/apps/docs/docs/modules/node_parser.md

 # NodeParser

-The `NodeParser` in LlamaIndex is responbile for splitting `Document` objects into more manageable `Node` objects.
+The `NodeParser` in LlamaIndex is responsible for splitting `Document` objects into more manageable `Node` objects.
 When you call `.fromDocuments()`, the `NodeParser` from the `ServiceContext` is used to do this automatically for you.
 Alternatively, you can use it to split documents ahead of time.

 ```typescript
 import { Document, SimpleNodeParser } from "llamaindex";